terraform-ibm-modules/terraform-ibm-cis/modules/glb/README.md

 # CIS global load balancer (GLB) module

-This module is used to provision global load balancer that include load balancers, origin pools and health checks.
+This module provisions a global load balancer that includes load balancers, origin pools, and health checks.

 When `glb_proxied` is set as `true`, then `ttl` is automatically set and cannot be updated.

-This means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the ttl value requires an update, as shown in the following example.
+This means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the `ttl` value requires an update, as shown in the following example.
 However, your infrastructure will not be affected.

 ```
 # module.cis_glb[0].ibm_cis_global_load_balancer.cis_glb will be updated in-place